reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 on the previous value, while for the "Reset" button we simple assign the ``initial_count`` since it is independent of the prior ``count``.
-This is a trivial example, but it demonstrates how complex state logic can be factored out into well defined and potentially reuseable functions.
+This is a trivial example, but it demonstrates how complex state logic can be factored out into well defined and potentially reusable functions.

 Lazy Initial State